DevTexRanger/get_pums/README.md

-# How to develop a demographic multi-dimensional contingency table using PUMS data and 'pivot_wider'
-The manual process of downloading separate household and individual-level Public Use Microdata Sample (PUMS) files is now obsolete.
-Using the `tidycensus` package, downloading, processing, and summarizing PUMS data in R has become straightforward and efficient.
-In this exercise, we'll create a demographic multi-dimensional contingency table.
-This table aggregates key demographic indicators—including age groups, Hispanic population, and household sizes (1-person, 2-person, 3-person, 4-person, and 5+ person households)—specifically for Bexar County, TX.
+## Developing a Demographic Multi-Dimensional Contingency Table Using PUMS Data and `pivot_wider`

+In this exercise, we'll construct a demographic multi-dimensional contingency table, a key component of a contract I managed that involved developing regional household distribution tables for Metropolitan Planning Organizations (MPOs) in Texas.
+This table aggregates critical demographic indicators—including income groups, household sizes (ranging from 1-person to 5+ person households), and the number of workers per household (from 0 to 2+)—using Public Use Microdata Sample (PUMS) data for Bexar County, TX.
+The resulting table serves as input for travel demand models.

+**Note:** The income categories used in this example are for demonstration purposes only.
+In practice, these categories are often derived from household surveys provided by the governing agency.
+Additionally, adjustments based on the Consumer Price Index for All Urban Consumers (CPI-U) are sometimes necessary, but such adjustments have not been applied in this example.

 ## Set working directory
 ```r